Aryan4044/cybercar/README.md

 ##Key Features:

-  Miniaturization: The RCV is designed to be incredibly compact, making it portable and easy to operate.
+  **Miniaturization**: The RCV is designed to be incredibly compact, making it portable and easy to operate.

-  47 MHz Radio Frequency: This frequency band is commonly used for RC vehicles, ensuring reliable communication between the controller and the vehicle.
+  **47 MHz Radio Frequency**: This frequency band is commonly used for RC vehicles, ensuring reliable communication between the controller and the vehicle.

-  Advanced Network Disruption: The RCV incorporates a versatile wireless network attack toolkit, enabling it to perform:
+ **Advanced Network Disruption**: The RCV incorporates a versatile wireless network attack toolkit, enabling it to perform:
-      De-authentication Attacks: Disrupts active WiFi sessions by sending spoofed de-authentication frames.
+      **De-authentication Attacks**: Disrupts active WiFi sessions by sending spoofed de-authentication frames.
-      Beacon Flooding Attacks: Overwhelms wireless networks with fake access points, causing interference and denial of service.
+      **Beacon Flooding Attacks**: Overwhelms wireless networks with fake access points, causing interference and denial of service.
-      Probe Request Flooding Attacks: Identifies vulnerable devices on a network by sending a large number of probe requests.
+      **Probe Request Flooding Attacks**: Identifies vulnerable devices on a network by sending a large number of probe requests.

 ##Potential Applications: